The Perfect 3 Days in Buenos Aires Itinerary

 El Caminito is one of Buenos Aires' most popular attractions thanks to its lively atmosphere.
 Located in La Boca, this vibrant open-air street art museum is filled with brightly painted houses and large, detailed murals.

-The houses themselves are designed to resemble those that would have housed immigrants in the late 19th and early 20th century.
+The houses themselves are designed to resemble those that would have housed immigrants in the late 19th and early 20th centuries.

 Along with the murals and houses, visitors to Caminito line up to get pictures with the large figurines of famous Argentines.
 These include Juan and Eva Peron, Che Guevara, and Maradona.